In the atom, spontaneous (or induced) decay takes place from time to time. Two kinds of decay events are classically known.

 In Beta Decay, an electron is ejected from the core, changing the element's atomic number and fundamental properties.

-In Classical Nebular Theory, suggested years ago by Kant, the solar system is formed by a swirling mass of gas coalescing over time.
+In the Classical Nebular Hypothesis suggested years ago by Kant, the solar system is formed by a swirling mass of gas coalescing over time.
 In this view, the outer gas giants are only formed in cold regions, while hotter inner worlds are rocky.

 The issue arises whether planets may also birth moons in similar fashion, thru gravity lensing and creation of matter from spin energy.
 The Great Red Spot of Jupiter, for example, might it be a low-flying moon forming?